andrea12edoardo/andrea12edoardo/README.md

 Hi, i'm Andrea.

-Student of Data Analysis for Business, with interest in statistical analysis, AI, automation.
+Student of statistics with economics background, with interest in data science, AI, automation.

 *projects developed by myself, trying to include all data and dependencies for reproducibility.*